shrivastavprasann001/Signin-Signup-MERN-XSS-REACT/README.md

 - Ensure MongoDB is running and the URI in the `.env` file is correct.
 - This project uses `dotenv` for environment variables.
 Make sure to create a `.env` file in the `Backend` directory.

+## XSS Protection Modules

+### Backend

+'helmet': Helmet helps secure your Express apps by setting various HTTP headers.
+It can protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately

+xss-clean: Middleware to sanitize user input and prevent XSS attacks.

 ## License

 This project is licensed under the MIT License.